snowdrop/istio-integration/README-ANSIBLE.md

 ## Execution

+The ansible playbook has been installed locally using the Istio [distribution](https://github.com/istio/istio/releases) or by using directly the Istio github [repo](https://github.com/istio/istio/tree/0.6.0/install/ansible)

 The role assumes that the user :
 - Can access a Kubernetes or Openshift cluster via `kubectl` or `oc` respectively and is authenticated against the cluster.
 - Has the `admin` role on the OpenShift platform